 The office workplace is a hotbed of activity; buzzing with energy and noise from workers getting through their daily workload.
 As there’s so much going on, maintaining a clean office space may take a backseat.

-Germs and bacteria build up and spread if you don’t keep up regular cleaning in your working areas, leaving you and your colleagues at risk of illness.
+Germs and bacteria can build up and spread if you don’t keep up regular cleaning in your working areas, leaving you and your colleagues at risk of illness.
 And with the average desk housing more than 400 times the amount of bacteria than the average toilet seat, it’s clear how important a clean office desk and workplace is.

 It’s not just a dirty office desk that’s putting you at risk either – your workplace could be filled with multiple germ hotspots.